AElfProject/aelf-boilerplate/docs/demo/bingo-game.rst

    }

 Then run the ``AElf.Boilerplate.CodeGenerator`` project.
-After running successfully, you will see a `AElf.Contracts.BingoContract.sln` in the same directory as the `AElf.Boilerplate.sln` is in.
+After running successfully, you will see a `AElf.Contracts.BingoContractDemo.sln` in the same directory as the `AElf.Boilerplate.sln` is in.
 After opening the sln, you will see that the contract project and test case project of the Bingo contract have been generated and are included in the new solution.